 ZooSchool programs offer students the opportunity to interact with zoo education staff, engage with touchable biofacts and observe animals first-hand.

 All ZooSchool programs include a presentation by zoo education staff, touchable biofacts, animals and hands-on activities.
 Programs are available at the zoo and at schools across the Portland metropolitan area.
+Additional charges or restrictions may apply to programs outside the Portland area.
 Presentations are age-appropriate and reinforce academic standards in Oregon and Washington.

 What is a bird?